CalvinMagezi/praxis-ai-core/README.md

 - Expanded tool integrations for more diverse task handling
 - Further enhancements to file handling capabilities, including support for more file formats and advanced operations like file merging and splitting.
 - Enhanced calendar integration with support for more complex scheduling scenarios and multi-calendar management.
+- Improved natural language processing for more intuitive file and workspace management commands.

 Stay tuned for updates and feel free to contribute ideas or code to shape the future of Praxis AI!